sseanik/python-cheatsheet-1531/README.md

 for i in range(len(shopping)):
     print(shopping[i])

-# Loop with both the index and element available
+# Loop with both the index and list element available
 for i, item in enumerate(shopping):
     print(f"Index: {i}, Item: {item}")